Handbook on Assessment at Duke

 Reports

 Course evaluation data can and should be used to inform teaching and planning.
-After the evaluation cycle, reports are made available within Watermark, the same tool used for evaluation.[6]
+After the evaluation cycle, reports are made available within Watermark, the same tool used for evaluation.
 Authorized users have the ability to download results to answer important questions about your course(s) or academic department(s).
+Instructions for navigating reports in Watermark, as well as managing user access and viewing APT-specific reporting in Tableau are all available on our website.
+[5]

 SACES